tyty03102/clash-royale-bot/README.md

 ### Admin Features
 - **Force Login** - Admin can link any user to any Clash Royale account
+- **Shared Account Linking** - Admin can link multiple Discord users to the same Clash Royale account
 - **Data Management** - Manual save/reload of user data
 - **Role-based Access** - Admin commands restricted to specific roles
 - **Audit Trail** - Admin actions are logged and marked